11 tips and strategies to be successful in online learning

 What’s an online course?

-An online course is part of a virtual classroom that is an environment to allow students and teachers to connect, interact, and to communicate.
+An online course is part of a virtual classroom that is an environment to allows students and teachers to connect, interact, and communicate.
 The virtual classroom is a significant player in today’s educational services.

 When did online learning start?